Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ### Msmq Subscription Storage

-The default queue for the subscription storage has been switched from `NServiceBus.Subscriptions` to `[EndpointName].Subscriptions` if no subscription queue has been explicitly configured.
+The default queue for the subscription storage has been switched from `NServiceBus.Subscriptions` to `[EndpointName].Subscriptions` if the subscription queue has not been explicitly configured.

 However, if a subscription storage queue is not provided during configuration time and if the endpoint detects a local queue in the server called, `NServiceBus.Subscriptions`, an exception will be thrown to prevent potential loss of messages.
 To prevent this, [move the subscription messages to the new queue](/nservicebus/upgrades/6to7/moving-msmq-subscriptions.md).